ChocoChipset/iOSCowboy.github.io/_posts/2013-11-22-terminal-commands.md

 title: Command that Terminal
 ---

-In case somebody else is using the left and right arrows to navigate through typed commands, I've compiled a list of useful commands for the Terminal:
+In case somebody else is using the left and right arrows to navigate through typed commands, I've compiled a list of useful shortcuts for the Terminal:

 * ```Ctrl + A```: Go to the beginning of the line.
 * ```Ctrl + E```: Go to the **e**nd of line.